Molecular insight on ultra-confined ionic transport in wetting films: the key role of friction: Results and discussion

 Apart from the electro-osmotic contribution to the conductance, the cation mobility $\mu_+$ is an important quantity that can be influenced by the hydrodynamic properties of the system, e.g. solvent viscosity \cite{einstein_1905_brown, Miller_1924_Dcoef} or friction at interfaces \cite{Saugey_2005_Dcoef, Simonnin_2017_diffusion, Zaragoza_2019_TIP4P}.

 We first examine the diffusion properties of water molecules by computing their average self-diffusion coefficient, $\mathcal{D}_\text{w}$, parallel to the interface from their mean square displacement.
-Figure~\ref{fig:water_D_mu_z}(a) presents the variation of $\mathcal{D}_\text{w}$ with film thickness, normalized by its bulk value. {Water diffusion coefficient is essentially independent on the solute cation.} {For the thickest films, $\mathcal{D}_\text{w}$ becomes close to the bulk value, slightly exceeding it.} {The diffusion coefficient then }progressively decreases as the film thickness reduces, with a significant drop occurring in films thinner than one molecular layer.
+We measured the diffusion coefficient from the mean squared displacement in the directions parallel to the interface.
+We did not apply finite size corrections: while finite size effects due to hydrodynamic interactions with periodic images can be large in simulations of bulk liquids, they are strongly reduced in the presence of a solid wall \cite{Simonnin_2017_diffusion,Zaragoza_2019_TIP4P}.
+Figure~\ref{fig:water_D_mu_z}(a) presents the variation of $\mathcal{D}_\text{w}$ with film thickness, normalized by its bulk value. {In our simulations, the computed bulk self-diffusion coefficient of water molecules is $\mathcal{D}_\text{w}^\text{b} = \left( 2.21 \pm 0.08 \right) \times 10^{-9} \, \si{\meter\squared\per\second}$ (see the \textit{supplementary material} for further details), that has to be compared to a value from the literature for pure water \cite{Tazi_2012} $\mathcal{D}_\text{w}^\text{b} = 2.49 \times 10^{-9} \, \si{\meter\squared\per\second}$.
+The discrepancy between both values can be attributed to the presence of salts in our system at a concentration of $0.54 \, \si{\mol\per\liter}$.
+As the thickness of the wetting film increases, the effective cation concentration within the film decreases.
+For this reason, we normalize the water diffusion coefficient $\mathcal{D}_\mathrm{w}$ by the bulk diffusion coefficient of pure TIP4P/2005 water at $300 \, \si{\kelvin}$ reported in Ref.~\citenum{Tazi_2012}.} {Water diffusion coefficient is essentially independent on the solute cation.} {For the thickest films, $\mathcal{D}_\text{w}$ becomes close to the bulk value, {without exceeding it}.} {The diffusion coefficient then }progressively decreases as the film thickness reduces, with a significant drop occurring in films thinner than one molecular layer.
 Considering hydrodynamic boundary effects on diffusion \cite{Simonnin_2017_diffusion, Zaragoza_2019_TIP4P}, this behavior aligns with an intrinsic viscosity of the solvent that remains constant regardless of confinement.
 Specifically, it is expected that diffusion coefficients increase relative to bulk values at frictionless interfaces (e.g., liquid-vapor interfaces) and decrease near no-slip boundaries (e.g., liquid-solid interfaces).
 This interpretation is consistent with the simulations of Poiseuille flows, which indicated only a minor increase in effective viscosity, attributed primarily to ion-wall friction.

 We then turn to the ion mobility profiles $\mu_+ (z)$.
 One uses the expression of the cation velocity under an electric field, given by: